Jay Joyner: Coaching career

 Joyner's college coaching career began under Alexander at Tennessee State, where he served as an assistant coach.
 He'd then move on to assistant coaching jobs at Columbia State, Rutgers, and Cumberland before returning to Columbia State as head coach.
 In three seasons with the Chargers, he compiled a 61–23 record and two Tennessee Junior and Community College Athletic Association regular season titles.

-When Alexander was named the head coach at North Carolina A&T, Joyner joined his staff as an assistant coach.
+When Alexander was named the head coach at North Carolina A&T, Joyner joined his staff as the associate head coach.
 He was elevated to the head coaching position on March 7, 2016 after Alexander resigned.
-Joyner was suspended indefinitely as head coach on December 27, 2019 for undisclosed reasons.
-NC A&T State University stated that the issue was a "personnel matter" and would not comment further until the issue was resolved.
+In 2017–18, he led the Aggies to a 20–15 overall record and earned Mid-Eastern Athletic Conference (MEAC) Coach of the Year honors.
+The team posted consecutive winning seasons during his tenure.
+On December 27, 2019 NC A&T State University announced a change in leadership, and stated that the issue was a "personnel matter" and would not comment further.
 Joyner was replaced by associate head coach Willie Jones as head coach.